 Multiple Projects, Multiple Accounts

-If you just have one project, you can use your main Sauce account name.
-If you have multiple projects, you will want to create a sub-account for each project.
+If you just have one project, you can use your main Sauce Labs account name.
+If you have multiple projects, you should create a sub-account for each project.

 - Run your tests.